 - Find any apps already in the App Store that serve a similar purpose; then improve on them

 Separate the winners and losers, and repeat until you have your minimum number of ideas.

 7) Test It

 Once you have your best ideas, clean up your sketches, mock them up, and test them with your app’s eventual users.
 Again, they don’t have to be pretty.
 No coding is required — just get the idea across.
 When showing off the ideas, use your ears, not your mouth.
 Listen to feedback and write it down.
-Don’t explain or defend your ideas until you’ve gotten a lot of feedback.
+Don’t explain or defend your ideas – your aim is to get a lot of feedback.
 User confusion is the feedback you need to improve the idea.
-Ultimately, testing will tell you whether you on target, need to modify your app, or are ready to commence development.
+Ultimately, testing will tell you whether you are on target, need to modify your app, or are ready to commence development.